nnirajan/movie-explorer-ios/README.md

-# Movie Search iOS App
+# Movie Explorer iOS App

 A simple iOS app that allows users to search for movies and view their details using **The Movie Database (TMDb) API**.
 The app supports offline caching and smooth browsing of movies.